nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Why is it implemented this way
 - The code is separated into distinct methods that addresses a separate concern, achieving Separation of Concerns principle (SoC).
-This help achieve better modularity and readability.
+This helps to achieve better modularity and readability.
 - Each method includes numerous exception handlers to cover as many potential errors and edge cases as possible.
 - The methods used in course validation is extracted out and placed in the `CourseValidator` class to enhance OOP and improve readability.